 Welcome to Davidson County History 101.
 Here you will find a brief overview of Davidson County history.
-Pay attention, there will be a quiz at the end.

 Davidson County is named for a hero of the American Revolution, General William Lee Davidson, who died in 1781 at the Battle of Cowan's Ford, while opposing General Cornwallis and the British crossing on the Catawba River.
 Only two years after his death, North Carolina created the 'first' Davidson County during a time the state's western boundary extended far beyond the Appalachian Mountains.
 After being part of North Carolina for six years, the state ceded this western area to the federal government in 1790, and it became part of the “Southwest Territory” in 1790.
 In 1796 Davidson County became part of the State of Tennessee.
 Twenty-six years later, in 1822, the North Carolina legislature created a second Davidson County from Rowan County, once again honoring General Davidson.
 As it emerged from the 'backcountry,' the exploits of Daniel Boone and others who followed the Trading Path through this region became the stuff of legends.